RockhurstHS/STEAM-Blog/_posts/2020-09-22-MWEWE-Awards.md

 <b> Below is Michael’s description of the project. </b>

 <i>My brother and I designed an autonomous boat that can measure water quality data and then relay the data to a computer.
-We are rowers, so we thought it would be interesting to do a project related to water quality on the Kansas River where we row.
+We are rowers, so we thought it would be interesting to do a project related to water quality on the Kansas River where we row.</i>

 <center>
 <div class="flex-wrapper">